 What is a mobile-optimized website?

 For us, a mobile-optimized website is more than a shrunken version of a traditional, desktop-friendly website.
-Mobile design not only suits a smaller screen, but it brings with it a number of other constraints as well.
+Mobile design not only suits a smaller screen, but it brings with it some other constraints as well.
 What is needed for the client impacts the approach we take to optimize the site for mobile.

 It depends on the situation.
 Depending on the website that’s already in place for a client, the best approach might be to create a dedicated mobile site that allows users to switch between the two versions as they see fit.